South Lake Tahoe Ski Resorts

 Northstar Ski Resort – North Shore CA

-Just 7 miles north of Lake Tahoe and 7 miles south of the town of Truckee, this former lumber site owns a 3,170 acre of land turned to be one of the best destinations resorts in the US.
+This former lumber site owns a 3,170 acre of land turned to be one of the best destinations resorts in the US.
+It is just 7 miles north of Lake Tahoe and 7 miles south of the town of Truckee.
 The Northstar ski resort with its sizeable 1,283 hectares of land and vertical drop of 2,280 feet is completely easy to navigate with minimal traversing compared to the other Tahoe ski resorts.
-Northstar ski resort is beautifully combined with a fair amount of sunny days and an abundance of snowfall.
+It is beautifully combined with a fair amount of sunny days and an abundance of snowfall.

 There is a small community surrounding Northstar that includes high-end ski-in/ski-out condos and homes.
 The communities of Kings Beach and Tahoe Vista are just a short drive away and offer Lake Front living only a few minutes to the Resort.
 Tahoe Ski Resorts